stennety/mywebsite/bio.md

  :robot:.
 I have a sister who fixes teeth.
 She ran an [online food marketplace social entreprise](https://www.instagram.com/feed.bucks/) :pizza: with me throughout 2020.

-"What you celebrate is what your culture will be.", I celebrate the following:
+"What you celebrate is what your culture will be."

+I celebrate:
 * Solving puzzles
 * Mastery
 * Unexpected generosity